AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   parameter of a procedure or generic formal object of mode **in**) of an anonymous access-to-constant type.

-  The source expression of the assignment shall be either a name denoting a part of a stand-alone object or of a parameter, a call on a traversal function whose result type is an (anonymous) access type, or a reference to the Access attribute whose prefix is a name denoting a part of a stand-alone object or of a parameter.
-  If the source of the assignment is a call on a traversal function then the name being observed denotes the actual traversed parameter of the call.
-If the source is a reference to the Access attribute, the name being observed denotes the prefix of the attribute reference.
-Otherwise the name being observed denotes the source of the assignment.
+  The source expression of the assignment shall be a markable expression.
+  The known extracted path of the source of the assignment is observed by the assignment.

-- Inside the body of a borrowing traversal function, an assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone object of an anonymous access-to-variable type [redundant: which does not include a formal parameter of a procedure or generic formal object of mode **in**] and the source expression of the assignment is either directly or indirectly a name denoting a part of the traversed parameter for the traversal function.
-The indirect case occurs when the source expression denotes a part of a call to another traversal function whose argument for its own traversed parameter respects the same constraint [redundant: of being either directly or indirectly a name denoting a part of the traversed parameter for the traversal function].
-The name being observed denotes the traversed parameter for the traversal function whose body is considered.
+- Inside the body of a borrowing traversal function, an assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone object of an anonymous access-to-variable type, and the source expression of the assignment is a markable expression whose root object is either the traversed parameter for the traversal function or another object of an access-to-variable type initialized as an observer.

-- A procedure call where an actual parameter is a name denoting a managed object, and the corresponding formal parameter is of mode **in** and composite or aliased.
-The name being observed denotes the actual parameter.
-The formal parameter is the observer.
+  The known extracted path of the source of the assignment is observed by the assignment.

 Such an operation is called an *observing operation*.

-In the region of program text between the point where a name denoting an object is observed and the end of the scope of the observer, the ownership state of the name is Observed.
-While a name that denotes an object is in the Observed state it provides a constant view [redundant: , even if the name denotes a variable].
+In the region of program text between the point where a path is observed and the end of the scope of the observer, the path is marked as Observed.

-At the point where a name that denotes an object is observed, every name of a reachable element of the object is observed.

-The following operations *borrow* a name that denotes an object and identify a corresponding *borrower*:
+The following operations *borrow* a path and identify a corresponding *borrower*:

-- An assignment operation that is used to initialize an access object, where this target object (the borrower) is a stand-alone variable or constant of an anonymous access-to-variable type, or a formal parameter of a procedure of a (named or anonymous) access-to-variable type, unless this assignment is already an *observing operation* inside the body of a borrowing traversal function, per the rules defining *observe* above.
+- An assignment operation that is used to initialize an access object, where this target object (the borrower) is a stand-alone variable or constant of an anonymous access-to-variable type, unless this assignment is already an *observing operation* inside the body of a borrowing traversal function, per the rules defining *observe* above.

-  The source expression of the assignment shall be either a name denoting a part of a stand-alone object or of a parameter, a call on a traversal function whose result type is an (anonymous) access-to-variable type, or a reference to the Access attribute whose prefix is a name denoting a part of a stand-alone object or of a parameter.
-If the source of the assignment is a call on a traversal function then the name being borrowed denotes the actual traversed parameter of the call.
-If the source is a reference to the Access attribute, the name being borrowed denotes the prefix of the attribute reference.
-Otherwise the name being borrowed denotes the source of the assignment.

-- A call (or instantiation) where the (borrowed) name denotes an actual parameter that is a managed object other than an owning access object, and the formal parameter (the borrower) is of mode **out** or **in out** (or the generic formal object is of mode **in out**).

-- An object renaming where the (borrowed) name is the object_name denoting the renamed object.
-In this case, the renamed object shall not be in the Observed or Borrowed state.
-The newly declared name is the borrower.
+  The source expression of the assignment shall be a markable expression.
+  The known extracted path of the source of the assignment is borrowed by the assignment.

 Such an operation is called a *borrowing operation*.

-The *borrowed name* of the source of a borrow operation is the smallest name that is borrowed in the borrow operation.

-In the region of program text between the point where a name denoting an object is borrowed and the end of the scope of the borrower, the ownership state of the name is Borrowed.
+In the region of program text between the point where a path is borrowed and the end of the scope of the borrower, the path is marked as Borrowed.

-An indirect borrower of a name is defined to be a borrower either of a borrower of the name or of an indirect borrower of the name.
+An indirect borrower of a path is defined to be a borrower either of a borrower of the path or of an indirect borrower of the path.
-A direct borrower of a name is just another term for a borrower of the name, usually used together with the term "indirect borrower".
+A direct borrower of a markable part is just another term for a borrower of the path, usually used together with the term "indirect borrower".
 The terms "indirect observer" and "direct observer" are defined analogously.

-While a name that denotes an object is in the Borrowed state it is incorrect to move, borrow, observe or modify it.
-[Intuitively, the value of a borrowed object is frozen for the duration of the borrow, while the ownership is held by the borrower].

-At the point where a name that denotes an object is borrowed, every name of a reachable element of the object is borrowed.

 The following operations are said to be *move* operations:

-- An assignment operation, where the target is a variable, a constant, or return object (see Ada RM 6.5) of an owning type, unless this assignment is already a *borrowing operation*, per the rules defining *borrow* above.
+- An assignment operation, where the target is a variable, a constant, or return object (see Ada RM 6.5) of a type containing subcomponents of a named access-to-variable type.
+[This includes the case of an object of named access-to-variable type.]

-  [Redundant: In the case of a formal parameter of an access type of mode **in out** or **out**, this includes all assignments to or from such a formal
-  parameter: copy-in before the call, copy-back after the call, and any assignments to or from the parameter during the call.]

-- An assignment operation where the target is part of an aggregate of an owning type, unless this assignment occurs as part of an assertion expression.

 [Redundant: Passing a parameter by reference is not a move operation.]

 A move operation results in a transfer of ownership.
-The state of the source object of the assignment operation becomes Moved and remains in this state until the object is assigned another value.
+The state of the paths that are marked as Moved by the operation remain in this state until the object is assigned another value.

 [Redundant: Roughly speaking, any access-valued parts of an object in the Moved state can be thought of as being "poisoned"; such a poisoned object